Paul Budde

 Early forms of democracy

 The power of the people of Ghent showed again during the first phase of the Hundred Year war.
 The Count of Flanders had chosen the side of the King of France against the King of England.
 England was of critical importance to the city of Ghent as it was the key trading partner in the wool trade and because of the alliance England had stopped the trade with Ghent.
-The rich cloth merchant Jacob van Artevelde led the revolt against the Count and in 1339 established a Council of five Chiefs (Audiëntie) of which he was the leader, he was as such recognised by the rest of the Country of Flanders.
-He established a city alliance between Ghent, Ypres and Brugge (The Three Members) and tried to establish better social relationships between the different groups within the city.
+This resulted in an economic recession in Flanders.
+The rich cloth merchant Jacob van Artevelde led the revolt of the weavers against the Count (who fled Flanders) and in 1339 van Artevelde established a Council of five Chiefs (Audiëntie) of which he was the leader, he was as such recognised by the rest of the Country of Flanders.
+He established a city alliance between Ghent, Ypres and Bruges (The Three Members) and tried to establish better social relationships between the different groups within the city.
 He reformed the administration of the city and requested the Count to use Flemish bureaucrats when he was in the County.

 He was killed under rather unclear circumstances during a local uprising in 1345 – perhaps because of his often rather tyrannic regime as some have suggested.
 However, his legacy as a ‘wise ruler’ survived.
 His sons fled to England and Philip van Artevelde went back to Ghent in 1360.
 He organised a range of rather successfulness uprising between 1379 and 1382.
 He had some success in May that year, however he was killed in a battle led by the French later on in that year.